 A gravel garden is perfect if you want to create the summery feeling of a pebbly beach, like some of the rocky coastlines of Mediterranean holiday destinations.
-Below, a courtyard in Ibiza features marled, light-coloured gravel which looks gorgeous against the white stucco walls and pops of black décor.
+Steal the style of Ibizan courtyards with their marled, light-coloured gravel looking gorgeous against the white stucco walls and pops of black décor.

 14. Signify social spaces

 You can define unplanted areas in your garden that are intended for play or reflection by using gravel to show where the ‘garden rooms’ are.
-Here, a section of batten helps create a private little social installation with a chair and relaxing water feature.
 When using gravel in a social space or access area, ensure you have a properly compacted, supportive base layer of rock to assist stability.

 15. Pretty up a patio

 When it comes to gravel patio ideas, bear in mind that gravel can be less than the stable surface on which to place garden furniture.
-Having a strong structural foundation base layer under gravel helps, but some people prefer to add a more stable hardscaping material directly where the alfresco seating is to go.
-Here, large flagstones are used for both a path of stepping stones and to ensure the patio furniture stays level at all times.
+Having a strong structural foundation base layer under gravel helps.
+But some people prefer to add a more stable hardscaping material directly where the alfresco seating is to go.
+Large flagstones can be used for both a path of stepping stones and to ensure the patio furniture stays level at all times.

 16. Echo roundness in your landscaping

-Pea gravel is the tiny, spherical pebble gravel that is frequently used for gravel gardens thanks to its pleasing uniformity and smoothness.
+Pea gravel is the tiny, spherical pebble gravel that is frequently used for gravel gardens.
+That’s due to its pleasing uniformity and smoothness.
 If you go for this type of gravel, it’s often attractive to visually repeat the organic round forms in your garden design.
-For instance in the garden below, the seating around the firepit and the garden fence are both given curves rather than being linear.
-I like how generous the seating arrangement is here—very sociable!
+For instance, opt for curved seating around the firepit rather than linear forms.

 17. Finish steps

 Giving your garden steps a little decorative flourish with a smattering of pea gravel is one of the less common gravel garden ideas I came across.
 It could work, as long as you make sure it is contained in a way that doesn’t make the steps slippery!
-And to avoid having to drag a hose around the steps, plant drought-tolerant (and beautifully fragrant) species like lavender and rosemary.
+Want to avoid having to drag a hose around the steps?
+Plant drought-tolerant (and beautifully fragrant) species like lavender and rosemary.

 18. Make a Zen corner

 Does your garden have a Zen corner?
-You know, that spot just for one where you can go to do your inner work, focus on your intentions and reconnect with yourself (or maybe just enjoy a cup of tea in peace).
-Here’s a comfy looking set up with a touch of the Grandmillennial—the elegant look of pea gravel helps give it grandeur.
+You know, that spot just for one where you can go to do your inner work, focus on your intentions and reconnect with yourself…or maybe just enjoy a cup of tea in peace!
+The elegant look of pea gravel can give your corner a touch of Grandmillennial grandeur.